OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Although some static code analysis tools incorporate a lot of information about the rules and semantics required to analyze mobile apps, they may produce many false positives, particularly if they are not configured for the target environment.
 A security professional must therefore always review the results.

-The appendix "Testing Tools" includes a list of static analysis tools, which can be found at the end of this book.
+The chapter ["Testing Tools"](0x08a-Testing-Tools.md) includes a list of static analysis tools, which can be found at the end of this book.

 ### Dynamic Analysis